 For hours my mom and aunt searched.
 The last toy store was closing and mom tapped on the window with desperate eyes…could he please just let her look for one thing?
 He didn’t think he’d seen any of those for a while but he’d check the back.
-A blue, perfectly postured Littlefoot was produced to a tearful couple of ladies.
+A green, perfectly postured Littlefoot was produced to a tearful couple of ladies.
 Definitely miracle seven.

 I sank into my aunt’s cloud-like couch with my big belly the night before surgery and prepared to lie awake all night.
 My burden floated away with no explanation, and I slept better than I had in weeks.

 My little girl’s surgery went stunningly well and lasted only five hours out of the seven or eight we’d planned for.
 Dr. Oakes said he’d gotten everything out that he could, and we’d wait and see about the parts near the brainstem.
 Time and yearly MRI scans for several years postop would tell.
 All I could hear was that she lived through it.
 There was no cancer.